Science. Education.

 Join our network that provides data to improve water quality.

 Welcome to the Lower Fox River Watershed Monitoring Program (LFRWMP), a network of teachers and students from high schools in Northeast Wisconsin collaborating with university scientists.
-We monitor seven environmentally impaired streams in the Fox River watershed for water quality and ecological health.
+We monitor eleven environmentally impaired streams in the Fox River watershed for water quality and ecological health.
 Through our data, we can measure pollution that contributes to the "dead zone" in Green Bay, informing long-term trends and restoration efforts.

 Upcoming Dates